miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 SIG-LTV validation performs PKIX validation of the signing certificate and all TSA certificates associated with signature timestamps and archive timestamps.

-Implementations SHOULD use validation information preserved in "ltv.signing" and all corresponding "timestamp.validations" objects.
+Implementations SHOULD use validation information preserved in "ltv.signing" and the "validations" objects within all corresponding decoded JSON objects contained in "timestamp" parameters.

 During validation of each certificate, implementations MUST validate the certificate validity period, revocation status, and certificate chain using the applicable Validation Reference Time.

-Validation information preserved in SIG-LTV MAY include certificates, CRLs, OCSP responses, trust anchors, and other validation-related information required for offline validation.
+Validation information preserved in SIG-LTV MAY include certificates, CRLs, OCSP responses, and other validation-related information required for offline validation.
+This may include certificates required for validation of OCSP responses or CRLs.

 If the required validation information is insufficient to complete validation, the validation result MAY be treated as Indeterminate.

 If any signing certificate or TSA certificate validation fails, the validation result MUST be treated as Invalid.

-## SIG-LTA (Signature Long-Term Archive Timestamp level) Validation Processing
+## SIG-LTA Validation Processing

 During SIG-LTA validation, implementations MUST validate SIG-B, SIG-T, and all existing SIG-LTA levels.

 ### Archive Timestamp Verification

-During archive timestamp verification, implementations MUST reconstruct the corresponding archive timestamp hash input and verify that it matches the messageImprint contained in the RFC 3161 TimeStampToken.
+During archive timestamp verification, implementations MUST reconstruct the corresponding archive timestamp hash input according to the archive timestamp input construction rules defined in the "Archive Timestamp Embedding" section.

-Implementations MUST reconstruct the hash input according to the archive timestamp input construction method defined in this specification, including recursive "archive" structures.
+Implementations MUST verify that the reconstructed hash input matches the messageImprint contained in the RFC 3161 TimeStampToken.

+This includes reconstruction of recursive "archive" structures and any applicable "rehashes" elements.

 Implementations MUST verify the signature value of the RFC 3161 TimeStampToken.